atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^8]: The first line is addressed to the children while the next two are spoken to herself.
 [^9]: After this line, she addresses the PEDAGOGUE.
 [^10]: Lines 131-213 inclusive, the first choral ode.
+[^11]: I have decided to translate most, if not all, first-person *singular* pronouns and verbs spoken by the CHORUS as if they were *plural*.
+[^12]: After this line, MEDEA screams.
+[^13]: During a strophe, the CHORUS moves from one end of the stage to the other; during an antistrophe, they move from that end to the original one or the center of the stage.
+[^14]: Lines 214-409 inclusive, episodes consist of dialogue spoken by the actors between choral songs. *Medea* contains five episodes.